mdskrumi/express-template/README.md

 # Express API Template

-This is A Node js TypeScript Express framework backend with MongoDB as a database.
+This is a Node js, TypeScript and Express js framework backend with MongoDB as a database.

 ---